...the feasibility of Lolita's return

 The ability to communicate with fellow family and community members may be an essential condition for reintroduction after a long absence.
 The use of pod-specific vocal dialects by orca social groups has been established beyond debate for over 20 years (Ford 1991).
 Recent recordings of Lolita have demonstrated that she has retained the use of her matrilineal dialect, unique to her family of birth, the L25 subpod of the Southern Resident orca community, despite her 37 [now 43] years absence.

-The most recent and revealing experimental research into the ability of dolphins to understand symbolic meaning was published by Herman, et al. (2001), in The Bottlenosed Dolphin's (Tursiops truncatus) Understanding of Gestures as Symbolic Representations of its Body Parts.
-From the abstract:
+The most recent and revealing experimental research into the ability of dolphins to understand symbolic meaning was published by Herman, et al. (2001)

 These findings provided strong evidence that the gestural symbols we used for body parts were semantically processed and understood by the dolphin as representing those body parts.
 In addition, the dolphin's ability to use its different body parts in the same way (e.g., touching objects with each of the nine referenced body parts), and to use the same body part in different ways (e.g., displaying or shaking its dorsal fin, or touching or tossing objects with its dorsal fin), suggested a body-image representational system for conscious awareness and conscious control of body parts similar to that postulated for humans and revealed through human brain lesion studies.